 But bandwidth is not the only factor.

 As with any satellite internet solution, latency is going to be affected by the altitude of the satellite, and geostationary satellites are at the high end of altitudes used by satellites.
 Expected latency is ~700ms (as quoted by Viasat in the Delos video).
 This is the amount of time it takes for a piece of information to go from the user to the satellite, back to ground, then back from ground to the user via satellite (ie: a round trip).
 This is directly related to the distance geostationary (GEO) satellites sit above the earth.
 In comparison, a typical home cable internet connection will offer latency of less than 30ms.
 Low-Earth orbit (LEO) satellites like Iridium will have latency of ~100ms, and future LEO constellations (ie: OneWeb, Starlink, etc) may actually achieve ~30ms like land based networks, but this is still a work in progress.
 For general web browsing, video streaming, downloading, uploading, etc. latency makes little difference to average users.
-But online gaming and other interactive services will suffer somewhat or be completely unusable depending on the software/service’s sensitivity to latency.
-As of 2021, Starlink is online and operating globally.
+But online gaming and other highly interactive services will suffer somewhat or be completely unusable depending on the software/service’s sensitivity to latency.
+As of 2023, Starlink is online and operating globally.
 Starlink service is compelling for a number of reasons but depending on the user and amount of data they use, Viasat may still be a good option as they provide unlimited data usage for a flat fee in the oceans, a feature that Starlink charges extra for on a per-GB basis.
 More on Starlink below..